Gas Prices Continue to Dip Nationwide, but These States Have Seen the Biggest Drop

 The price of gas is still $1.72 more a gallon than just a year ago, and many motorists are feeling the pinch.

-Gas prices continued to decline in the US for the second week in a row.
+Gas prices have continued to decline in the US for the second week in a row.
 On Friday, the national average for a gallon of unleaded was $4.84, according to AAA.
-That's 9 cents cheaper than a week ago and 18 cents cheaper than the all-time high of $5.02 a gallon, reached the week of June 13.
+That's 9 cents less than a week ago and 18 cents cheaper than the all-time high of $5.02 a gallon, which was reached the week of June 13.

-Part of that is due to a dip in demand: While total domestic gasoline stocks have increased by 2.6 trillion barrels to 221.6 barrels, Americans are using about 8.9 million barrels of gasoline a day, compared to 9.11 million at the end of June 2021.
+Part of it is due to a dip in demand: While total domestic gasoline stocks increased by 2.6 trillion barrels to 221.6 trillion barrels, Americans are using about 8.9 million barrels of gasoline a day, down from 9.11 million at the end of June 2021.

-That imbalance means drivers will likely continue to see relief at the pump, AAA said.
+That imbalance means motorists will likely continue to see relief at the pump, AAA said.

 To help things along, Sheetz lowered the price on Unleaded 88 to $3.99 a gallon through the end of the Fourth of July at its more than 650 locations in Pennsylvania, West Virginia, Virginia, Maryland, Ohio and North Carolina.
 The mid-Atlantic convenience store chain is also slashing the price of E85 gas to $3.49, though the high-ethanol mix is not compatible with all vehicles.

-Here's what you need to know about gasoline prices, including how high they could go, what the White House is doing to turn that around and how you can save money when you fill up.
+Here's what you need to know about gasoline prices, including how high they could go, what the White House is doing to turn that around and how you can save money when you fill up your tank.

 What states have seen the biggest decrease in gas prices?